RedHatWorkshops/fuse-on-openshift/_posts/explore/2014-07-09-smoke-test.md

 	$ oc login master.fuse.osecloud.com

-**Note:** Ensure that you replace *CITYNAME* with the correct hostname / city for your location.
-This information was provided to you by the instructor of this workshop.

 **Note:** After entering in the above command, you may be prompted to accept the security certificate